Skip to main content

 Start connection

-Configure PostHog interface
+Configure PostHog modal

 Authorize with Fivetran